orelhinhas/logix/README.md

-# Logix - Transports your local syslog to Graylog2 via AMQP
+# Logix - Transports your local syslog to Graylog2 via AMQP dd
 * http://graylog2.org/about

 ## Why should I use it?